 Boots On The Ground Scouting

-Although I do most of my scouting in spring I have found great hunting spots in July.
-No matter what time of year I am scouting I focus my efforts on finding big buck rut sign in the shape of big rubs and scrapes and their proximity to a high-quality bedding area.
-I refrain from going into bedding areas to keep stress levels at a minimum in July.
-When I find this evidence I know at least one big buck has felt comfortable enough to use this area to some extent.
+I focus my efforts on finding big buck rut sign in the shape of big rubs and scrapes and their proximity to a high-quality bedding area.
+I usually refrain from going into bedding areas to keep stress levels at a minimum in July.
+Once I find the sign I’m looking for I will hang a trail camera.

-If the property has good sign and I want to prepare a tree I do it that day.
+I may or may not hunt that spot in the upcoming hunting season.
+My trail camera will tell me if it will be worthwhile the following year.
+If the property has excellent deer sign and I want to prepare a tree, I do it that day.
 Accomplishing everything in one day eliminates repeated invasions which keep stress levels to a minimum.

 Scout For Bucks In July By Glassing Fields